ROKUROO7/Blog-preview-card/README.md

 Then i searched for a solution where i can use multiple images as src and let the browser choose an image based on the device width.

-At MDN i found an article named responsive images and found two solutions. one with img srcset tag and the other using picture source tags with media.
-I used the second one in this challenge.
+At MDN i looked at an article named responsive images and found the solution under art-direction.

+I used picture tag to load two different svg files based on the device width.

 ```html
   <picture>